effectivecore/core/docs/security.md

 HTTP request vector:

-- The form validation identifier "validation_id" is signed with the "settings/user/keys/form_validation" key located on the web server side, which makes it impossible to forge.
+- The form validation identifier `validation_id` is signed with the `settings/user/keys/form_validation` key located on the web server side, which makes it impossible to forge.
 - The validation identifier of the form contains the name of the user agent and its IP address, which makes intercepting the identifier a meaningless procedure — an attacker's request